todogroup/todogroup.org/content/en/guides/management-tools.md

 [FOSSA](http://fossa.io/) – This is a commercial tool that automatically performs code dependency tracking, license compliance scanning in the background.

+[FOSSID](https://fossid.com) - FOSSID is a commercial tool for license and vulnerability scanning.
+Rather than relying upon declared components and licenses, FOSSID uses a large database of projects and code fragments to scan for code snippets.
+This enables detection of copied/pasted code, or code where license declarations were not properly preserved.
+In particular, this is useful when auditing code received from a third party or when preparing to open source code that was originally developed for internal use only.

 [FOSSology](https://www.fossology.org/) – A Linux Foundation project, FOSSology is an open source license compliance software toolkit which can run license, copyright and export control scans from the command line.
 A database and web UI are also available to create compliance workflows.

 ![The Linux Foundation’s FOSSology compliance tool](/img/guides/tools-for-managing-open-source-programs3.png)